|Ordered||14 Feb 1940|

 3 Jun 1942

-During a rescue action in the Baltic Sea an officer lost his life.
+An officer lost his life during a rescue operation in the Baltic.
 [I WO Leutnant zur See der Reserve Rolf Kühl]

 Related: For more info on such losses see - Men lost from U-boats -